-CHARGE ACT OTHER ELEMENTS PRISON TERM STATUTE Incest Intercourse of deviate sexual abildade (Oblings, ancestors, & adopted Up to 4 years, D/Felony 568.020 d.
+CHARGE ACT OTHER ELEMENTS PRISON TERM STATUTE Incest Intercourse or deviate sexual abildren etc.) Up to 4 years, D/Felony 568.020 d.
 Statutory Rape - Non-forcible sexual intercourse with a person who is under the statutory age of consent.